-Our Patient and Public Involvement team is led by Dr Allison Worth and Dr Ann Caress.
+Our Patient and Public Involvement team is led by Dr Allison Worth.
 We also have four PPI Volunteer Leads who contribute to the strategic direction of the Centre, and take part in various initiatives, including speaking at public events, advising on our research and leading the PPI platform.

 Olivia is a PPI Volunteer Lead, and speaks from her experiences of living with severe asthma.
 She is a member of the Centre Management Committee, speaks at various meetings from the patient perspective and co-facilitates the SPEAK Asthma group.